versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 ## 4. Issue a Barebones POST Story HTTP Request

-* Now, fire up another JSFiddle tab, and, after selecting `jQuery` as your framework, first paste this code into the JavaScript pane:
+* Now, preferably in a brand new JSFiddle tab, after selecting `jQuery` as your framework, paste this code into the JavaScript pane:

 ```javascript